 Kang, H., Salomon, M.P., Sottoriva, A., Zhao, J., Toy, M., Press, M.F., Curtis, C., Marjoram, P., Siegmund, K. & Shibata, D., et al.

 (2015).
 Many private mutations originate from the first few divisions of a human colorectal adenoma.
-J pathol,
+The journal of pathology,

 Sottoriva, A., Spiteri, I., Shibata, D., Curtis, C. & Tavaré, S.